ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promise.md

 # Definition
 - A **Promise** in JavaScript is an object representing the <mark class="hltr-yellow">eventual completion or failure of an asynchronous operation</mark>. by  associating event handlers with an asynchronous action's eventual success value or failure error.
 - Promise is <mark class="hltr-yellow">eagerly executed</mark> by its executor function behind the scenes.
-Whenever a promise is instantiated, its executor function synchronously executes at that moment.
-However, it is not until the promise is settled that its value or reason can be used.
+Whenever a promise is instantiated, its executor function immediately executes at that moment.
+However, it is not until the promise is settled at an that its value or reason can be used.
 ```Javascript title='Promises are eagerly executed by Javascript'
 console.log('Start');